zutshianand/Previs/datasets/README.md

-# Pretorch
-This is a preprocessing library in python which has all the preprocessing and visualisations tools available for data science problems

-## Different data sets and loaders
+# Data sets and loaders

-### Datasets for Data in csv files
+## Datasets for Data in csv files
 In order to use the tabular data set, we have to decide upon the following:
 * The csv file which we need to use
 * The pre-processing we have to do on each row of the csv file